4 roll out new sports betting products in New Jersey

 ATLANTIC CITY, N.J. — On the day the National Football League season kicked off, four gambling companies either began offering sports betting in New Jersey or announced plans to do it soon.

-On a busy day Thursday, the Tropicana casino said it has reached a deal with William Hill Race & Sports Book to offer sports betting in the near future.
+The Tropicana casino said Thursday that it had reached a deal with William Hill Race & Sports Book to offer sports betting in the near future.
 No timetable was given for the launch.

-Hours later, the New Jersey Division of Gaming Enforcement said Caesars casino began online and mobile sports betting, a surprising move for a casino that had not said anything about sports betting plans, and appeared content to rely on its next-door sister property Bally’s for in-person sports betting.

-The FanDuel sports betting app also went live Thursday, and William Hill’s was set to do so on Friday.
-Both of those companies got approval last week to begin so-called “soft play” testing of their online systems, and have been found qualified for unrestricted operation.
+The FanDuel sports betting app also went live Thursday, and William Hill’s was set to do so Friday.
+Both of those companies received approval last week to begin so-called “soft play” testing of their online systems, and have been found qualified for unrestricted operation.

 William Hill already has affiliations with the Ocean Resort Casino and the Monmouth Park racetrack for in-person sports betting.